 The above charts highlight the problem.
 And we can see a clear picture of what drugs kill people in Connecticut.
 However, they are a surface level examination.
 We had to look at the overviews first to really appreciate the scope of the crisis.
 But we quickly realized we needed to go deeper.

 So we did.

-We broke down 30 months of reports.
-Those represent over 2,000 lives lost.
+We broke down the last three years of reports.
+Those represent nearly 3,000 lives lost.
 Consequently, we’re able to understand the types of individuals impacted by the Connecticut Drug Epidemic.
 The statistics we analyzed are fairly stable.
 As a result, we can create a demographic profile of those who die from drug overdoses.